sergant210/modHelpers/core/components/modhelpers/docs/en/load_model.md

 * phpType($type) - sets a phptype of the column.
 Needed for some cases.
 For example, if you store the date in the UNIX timestamp - the dbtype is integer, but the phptype is datetime or timestamp.
 * null() - column can be nullable.
 * setDefault($value) - sets the default value for a column.
-* index($alias) - sets an index for a column.
+* index($alias=''') - sets an index for a column.
 If you specify the same alias for multiple columns, the group index will be created.
 * pk() - sets the primary index for column or columns.
 * fk($alias='') - works like the "index" method.
 * unique($alias='') - sets the unique index.